-Provides teachers and prospective teachers with the means to analyze, develop and facilitate their own and their students' communication behaviors.
-Emphasis on effective classroom presentations, interpersonal and group communication.
+Provides teachers and prospective teachers with the means to analyze and develop their own and their students' communication behaviors.
+Emphasis on effective classroom presentations and group communication.
 Course satisfies oral communication core requirement.

 COM 220 cm Communication Theory

 In-depth examination of the communication field through the study of major communication theories and their application to various contexts common to the communication practitioner.